 - 6 cups water

-- Heat up half the oil and all the salt in a 1.5 qrt (aprox) cast iron or aluminum pot.
+- Heat up half the oil over medium heat and all the salt in a 1.5 qrt (approx) cast iron or aluminum pot (Amazon affiliate link).

 - Add the water, being careful with splatters.